grscheller/neovim-notes/README.md

-As Neovim goes to version 0.5 and Vim goes to 9.0, I feel that they are diverging to the point that I need to target one or the other.
-It is not the purpose of these notes to document the differences.
-I chose Neovim over Vim because of Neovim's active community-driven development and the refactoring efforts which went into the codebase.
+As Neovim goes to version 0.5 and Vim goes to 9.0, I feel that they are diverging to the point that I need to target one over the other.
+I chose Neovim over Vim because of Neovim's active community-driven development and the refactoring efforts which went into the code base.